wang-bin/QtAV/README.md

 - M: mute on/off
 - Up / Down: volume + / -
 - -> / <-: seek forward / backward
+- Drag and drop a media file to player

 The default behavior can be replaced by subclassing the EventFilter class.